Withholding Diagnoses Insulates Insurance Companies From Treatment Costs

 “What we found is really shocking,” says Beth Kallmyer, vice president of constituent services for the Alzheimer’s Association.
 “This is reminiscent of what happened in the 1960s and 1970s with cancer.
 But that’s changed now, and it really needs to change for Alzheimer’s disease as well.”

-For years, the association received complaints from family members who say that doctors are reluctant to reveal an Alzheimer’s diagnosis, Kallmyer says.
-So the association decided to investigate by studying medical records and survey results from Medicare recipients.
+For years, the association received complaints from family members who say that doctors are reluctant to reveal an Alzheimer’s disease diagnosis, Kallmyer says.
+So the association investigated medical records and surveyed Medicare recipients.

 The report also found that patients with advanced Alzheimer’s disease were more likely to receive the diagnosis than people in the early stages of the disease.
 Doctors often blame the time constraints of short appointments.
 Or, it could be part of a culture of cost containment, risk management and denial in care.